-You can also contact ARC – Antenatal Results and Choices, who are a national organisation providing support and information about all aspects of screening and diagnostic tests for fetal abnormality during pregnancy and beyond.
-They are able to support families after a diagnosis of abnormality and support around making difficult decisions around continuing or ending the pregnancy.
+You can also contact ARC – Antenatal Results and Choices, who are a national organisation providing support and information about all aspects of screening and diagnostic tests for fetal anomalies during pregnancy and beyond.
+They are able to support families after a diagnosis of an anomaly and support around making difficult decisions around continuing or ending the pregnancy.

 You might also want to read about other people’s stories and experiences at Health Talk Online.